bithost-gmbh/ngx-mat-select-search/README.md

 #### Global options
 Providing the `MATSELECTSEARCH_GLOBAL_OPTIONS` InjectionToken, several options can be set globally.
+See the documentation of the corresponding @Input() properties of MatSelectSearchComponent.

 ## Known Problems
 * The currently selected option might be hidden under the search input field when opening the options panel